-Their popularity has spawned two Property Brothers spin-offs, Buying and Selling and Brother vs. Brother.
+Their popularity has spawned three Property Brothers spin-offs, Buying and Selling and Brother vs. Brother.
 In the first, Drew and Jonathan assist clients in getting their homes in the best shape possible in order to sell, and then helping them find and renovate a new property.
 The second pits brother against brother in transforming homes and individual spaces for bragging rights and special rewards.
-A third spin-off, Forever Homes, debuts May 29, and will let viewers watch as the brothers turn a client’s current house into a dream property.
+A third spin-off, Forever Homes, lets viewers watch as the brothers turn a client’s current house into a dream property.

 3. HomeAdvisor and Houzz